Icinga/icinga2/doc/6-distributed-monitoring.md

     }

-In case you are using top down checks with command endpoint configuration you can for example add a dependency which prevents notifications for all other failing services:
+If you are using top down checks with command endpoint configuration, you can add a dependency which prevents notifications for all other failing services:

     apply Dependency "health-check" to Service {
       parent_service_name = "child-health"